So you have a big DIY project coming up, but you’re not sure if the collection of tools at your disposal will be enough to get the job done?

 Table saws are superbly efficient.
 Crosscutting and ripping boards are simple for these machines.
 As long as the fence is set and positioned correctly, it should be easy to cut with a table saw.

 One drawback of a table saw is its size.
-It is not a portable option and usually needs some sort of workshop to use one.
+It is not really that portable and usually needs some sort of workshop to operate one effectively.
 They can also be quite pricey, but that is typically down to their bulk and the options they provide.

-By measuring the length you want your cut and marking it off with the square, you should be able to position your blade and use the square as a guide against the saw’s fence.
+When making a similar type of cut with a table saw, you’ll just have to measure the length you want your cut and mark it off with the square.
+You should be able to position your blade and use the square as a guide against the saw’s fence.

-This acts as a fence to get straight rips and any length.
-This takes more time and requires a little more skill and patience than when using a table saw.
+With a circular saw, you’ll need a homemade jig which comes in handy as acts as a fence to get straight rips at any length.
+This takes more time and requires a little more skill and patience in comparison than when using a table saw.

 What Materials Can Be Cut With Table Saws and Circular Saws?